 (2017) Théâtre dialectique postcolonial: Aimé Césaire et Derek Walcott.
 Paris: Classiques Garnier.

 (2018) Reading Wilson Harris with Gilles Deleuze: Carnival, or the novel as theatrical space.
 The Journal of Commonwealth Literature, https://doi.org/10.1177/0021989418767492

 (2017) Aimé Césaire and The Divine Comedy: Self-enlightenment and the dialectic of relation in And the Dogs Were Silent.
 Journal of Postcolonial Writing, http://dx.doi.org/10.1080/17449855.2017.1292182

 (2017) Contraindre le chaos à devenir forme: le motif de la descente aux enfers dans Et les chiens se taisaient dAimé Césaire, https://doi.org/10.3828/AJFS.2017.14

 (2014) Le corps créole, fonction de la Relation dans Drums and Colours de Derek Walcott. Études anglaises, 67.2

 (2010) Daniel Boukman: un regard caribéen sur le théâtre.
 Nouvelles Études Francophones, 25.1

 Obituary: Wilson Harris (1921-2018), Journal of Commonwealth Literatures

 FORTHCOMING PEER-REVIEWED ARTICLES

-Misperformance: Staging Memory and the Law in The Trial of Governor Eyre.
+The unfinished business of colonial violence: Staging memory in The Trial of Governor Eyre.
 Cultural Dynamics (forthcoming)